-LR 170X Leadership Dynamics - 3 Hours

 LR 5300 Contemporary Issues in Leadership-Global Leadership Summit - 2 Hours

-The need of developing a Biblical and practical strategy for leadership in organizations, non-profits, and international networks is the intent of this "wrap-around" course.
+The need of developing a Biblical and practical strategy for leadership in organizations, non-profits, and international networks is the content of this "wrap-around" course.
 Students will also address several key issues facing leaders today and develop a customized plan for their organization's work.
 This course is conducted in cooperation with attendance at the Global Leadership Summit, but is the full responsibility of the Trinity Graduate School of Trinity International University.
 May be repeated in succeeding years.
 Offered Online.